WHAT FAMOUS FOR Inventor of the telephone

 At the age of 16 he secured a position as a pupil-teacher of elocution and music in Weston House Academy, at Elgin in Morayshire.
 The following year, he attended the University of Edinburgh; joining his older brother Melville who had enrolled there the previous year.

 CAREER RECORD 1863 Bell secured a position as a "pupil-teacher" of elocution and music, in Weston House Academy, at Elgin, Moray, Scotland.
 Although he was enrolled as a student in Latin and Greek, he instructed classes himself in return for board and £10 per session.
-It is now a Comet store).
-Also assisted his father in teaching deaf & dumb children in London.
+He also assisted his father in teaching deaf and dumb children in London.

-1865 When the Bell family moved to London, Bell returned to Weston House Academy as an assistant master and, in his spare hours, made experiments with sound using a minimum of laboratory equipment.
+1865 When the Bell family moved to London, Alexander returned to Weston House Academy as an assistant master and, in his spare hours, made experiments with sound using a minimum of laboratory equipment.

 1866-67 An instructor at Somerset College at Bath.